 My concerns with integrative and eclectic approaches in psychology fall in three major realms: 1) utilitarian applications, 2) consistency, and 3) depth.
 Each of these concerns is related, but also offers a unique limitation.

 A second concern is the internal inconsistencies that potentially arise in integrative work.
 A great example of this is many of the approaches attempting to integrate existential and cognitive therapies.
 One potential danger comes to the surface quickly.
 Existential therapy believes that anxiety is not necessarily unhealthy and potentially a great ally to the therapy process.
 Many existential therapists will align with the anxiety and use this to facilitate the therapeutic process.
-To cut off the anxiety without consider how it may be beneficial and healthy is irresponsible.
-Many (thought not all) cognitive therapist quickly seek to allay anxiety quickly without considering the deeper existential issues involved.
-Existential perspectives value the journey through the suffering and purport there is meaning and growth associated with this journey.
+To cut off the anxiety without considering how it may be beneficial and healthy is irresponsible.
+Many, though not all, cognitive therapists seek to allay anxiety quickly without considering the deeper existential issues involved.
+Existential perspectives value the journey through the suffering and purport there are meaning and growth associated with this journey.
 Any quick approach to alleviating suffering runs the risk of being counterproductive.

-Despite the limitations, aspects of these limitations can be integrated in a coherent system.
+Despite the limitations, aspects of these limitations can be integrated into a coherent system.
 For example, existential therapists will borrow some of the cognitive restructuring ideas developed by cognitive therapists.
 However, it will generally be done thoughtfully with attention paid to how this fits with the overall therapeutic approach.
-Similarly, cognitive therapist can easily borrow some of existentialism ideas on what may be eliciting the anxiety or aspects of an existential theory of emotions, which would emphasize our inability to fully control our emotions.
+Similarly, a cognitive therapist can easily borrow some of the existential ideas on what may be eliciting the anxiety or aspects of an existential theory of emotions, which would emphasize our inability to fully control our emotions.

 The final concern, depth, is closely related to the previous concern of internal inconsistencies.
 Anyone who takes a deep look at the philosophy and values underlying cognitive and existential theories should quickly become aware of the challenges of integrating them.
 When seeking to integrate different theories, the values, intended outcomes, and epistemology need to be considered along with how these impact the therapy process.